 Once the last living borrower passes, the home is sold or no longer lived in as a primary residence; there will be 12 months time frame after leaving the home that the loan is called or due.
 (So if medical conditions arise you have 12 months to return home).

 15. Remaining equity belongs to your heirs

-In 2012 lenders have started to dramatically reduce closing costs involved with reverse mortgages, therefore giving you more of your equity.
-The HECM Saver has the lowest closing costs and insurance costs but you cannot receive as much equity.
-Depending when you are reading this we have even see a no fee reverse mortgage loan when the closing fees (origination fee) are waived or paid for in the interest rates.
+In 2014 lenders have started to dramatically reduce closing costs involved with reverse mortgages, therefore, giving you more of your equity.
+The HECM Saver has the lowest closing costs and insurance costs, but you cannot receive as much equity.
+Depending on when you are reading this, we have even seen a no fee reverse mortgage loan when the closing fees (origination fee) are waived or paid for in the interest rates.
 The main con about the reverse mortgage has always been the high upfront costs but with these changes seniors can now benefit from using the home equity while in retirement.

 17. Lowest interest rates in history

 Were you waiting for interest rates to drop – well they are now in historic low’s – interest rates for the HECM program are traditionally higher than forward mortgage rates – but with the current market conditions the Fed has maintained rates at historic lows to spark a refinance boom and allow those who have equity to release at the lowest cost in history.
 For more information about HECM rates -visit reverse mortgage rates